 The core evaluation task is defined as a long-horizon, zero-shot rearrangement comprising three sequential manipulation steps.
-First, in the object-obstacle interaction phase, the robot grasps the blue box and places it atop the cardboard box, testing planning and manipulation capabilities in the presence of obstacles.
-Second, the object-object interaction phase requires grasping the yellow cube and placing it on the blue box, demanding accurate perception and interaction with previously moved objects.
-Third, the irregular object manipulation phase involves grasping the geometrically complex toy hammer and placing it within a designated target frame, evaluating robustness in reconstructing and manipulating irregular shapes.
+First, in the object-obstacle interaction phase, the robot grasps the Blue Box and places it atop the cardboard box, testing planning and manipulation capabilities in the presence of obstacles.
+Second, the object-object interaction phase requires grasping the Yellow Cube and placing it on the Blue Box, demanding accurate perception and interaction with previously moved objects.
+Third, the irregular object manipulation phase involves grasping the geometrically complex Toy Hammer and placing it within a designated target frame, evaluating robustness in reconstructing and manipulating irregular shapes.
 Successful execution requires proactive planning in a dynamic environment rather than purely reactive perception-based control.
 Since all objects and scene layouts were unseen during system development, this constitutes a zero-shot manipulation problem.

-\subsubsection{Comparison Methods}
+\subsubsection{Comparison methods}

 To quantitatively evaluate our approach, we compared against two representative baselines focusing on 3D reconstruction fidelity and efficiency.
-Our 3DGS-based method performs a single scene scan using sparse multi-view RGB images (10--20 views).
-This view count was experimental determined to represent the optimal trade-off for the "scan-and-plan" workflow: it provides sufficient parallax for robust reconstruction while keeping the robotic data acquisition time within a practical minimum.
+Our 3DGS-based method performs a single scene scan using sparse multi-view RGB images (10 to 20 views).
+This view count was experimentally determined to represent the optimal trade-off for the “scan-and-plan'' workflow: it provides sufficient parallax for robust reconstruction while keeping the robotic data acquisition time within a practical minimum.
 This allows us to rapidly build a high-fidelity digital twin in minutes, which is then imported into the Unity physics engine for complete planning and pre-validation.

 Baseline 1 employs traditional point cloud reconstruction using the Intel RealSense D435i to perform multi-view depth fusion, establishing a benchmark for reconstruction efficiency and geometric accuracy.
-Baseline 2 utilizes a state-of-the-art NeRFs framework (Instant-NGP) for 3D scene reconstruction from identical sparse multi-view RGB images, enabling a direct comparison of efficiency and photorealistic quality between 3DGS and NeRFs approaches in this sparse-data regime.
+Baseline 2 utilises a state-of-the-art NeRF framework (Instant-NGP) for 3D scene reconstruction from identical sparse multi-view RGB images, enabling a direct comparison of efficiency and photorealistic quality between 3DGS and NeRF approaches in this sparse-data regime.